Tax & Residency · Last updated 2 June 2026

 Step 3: Submit Application to the Finance Centre

 Your application is submitted to the Gibraltar Finance Centre.
-The Finance Centre Director reviews all Cat 2 applications and makes recommendations to the Minister with responsibility for Finance.
+The Finance Centre Director reviews all Cat 2 applications and makes recommendations to the Minister responsible for Finance.

 Step 4: Review and Approval

-The government reviews your application, conducts due diligence checks, and assesses whether you meet all the requirements.
-If everything is in order, you will receive a Cat 2 certificate confirming your special tax status.
+The government reviews your application, conducts due diligence checks, and assesses whether you meet all requirements.
+If everything is in order, you receive a Cat 2 certificate confirming your special tax status.

 Step 5: Register with the Tax Office